codeforeurope/overview/Mission.md

 #Principles
 ### Civic tech should be owned by the community
-We beleive civic tech should be owned by the people, open source and transparent.
+We believe civic tech should be owned by the people, open source and transparent.

 ### Prototype, prototype, prototype
 Fast, iterative development and testing.